Last Updated on April 9, 2023

 About Kivanc Tatlitug: The extraordinary talent and swoon-worthy good looks of Turkish actor Kivanc Tatlitug have made him the biggest star in the Middle East for nearly a decade.
 His popularity in North America soared when Neflix began offering Kurt Seyit ve Sura in late 2016.
 If you would like to find out more about Kivanc Tatlitug or connect with nearly 45,000 other English-speaking fans, join us on FB, Twitter, Instagram, Pinterest, and YouTube.

 If you enjoyed this post, you may also like the Period Films List – the best costume dramas, heritage films, documentaries, period dramas, romances, historical reality series and period inspired movies, sorted by era and theme.
+You’ll also want to read 5 Reasons to watch The Road to Calvary, another historical romance on Netflix.
 Also see our review about Kurt Seyit & Sura here.